Debt affects your credit score and makes life more expensive. We’ll show you the cost of debt and reasons you need a kick ass credit score.

 There are six major components that make up your credit score.
 We did an in-depth article on it but to quickly re-cap, these are the factors;

-Total Accounts: How many credit accounts you have open and how many types (credit card, mortgage, student loan, etc)
+- Total Accounts: How many credit accounts you have open and how many types (credit card, mortgage, student loan, personal loan, auto loan, etc)

-Credit Inquiries: How many times has your credit been checked because you’ve applied for a new credit card or loan.
+- Credit Inquiries: How many times has your credit been checked because you’ve applied for a new card or loan.

 What is a Good Score?

-There is a range your score can fall into.
-Each credit bureau has their own scale but in general the ranges are as follows
+There is a credit score range you will can into.
+Each credit bureau has their own credit scoring models but in general, the Fico score ranges are as follows:

 Either end of those is pretty hard to achieve and some people obsess over their credit score way more than necessary.
-There are lots of reasons you need a kick ass credit score but kick ass can be achieved at 760.
+There are lots of reasons you need a score but kick ass can be achieved at 760.
 So if you are there, you’re set.

-If you don’t have a kick ass credit score, here are some reasons to get one.
+If you don’t have a good score, here are some reasons to get one.